ultravideo/uvgComm/FEATURES.md

 ### Real-Time Transport Protocol (RTP)

-After the best path for media has been found, Kvazzup sets up the delivery using [uvgRTP](https://github.com/ultravideo/uvgRTP). uvgRTP handles the fragmentation of video frames so they go smoothly through the network.
+After the best path for media has been found, uvgComm sets up the delivery using [uvgRTP](https://github.com/ultravideo/uvgRTP). uvgRTP handles the fragmentation of video frames so they go smoothly through the network.

 **Specifications**
 See [uvgRTP](https://github.com/ultravideo/uvgRTP) for more details.